 Many first-time offenders discovered with prescription medication may only face up to a year in prison, depending on the number of pills in their possession.
 However, repeat offenders can face multiple years behind bars.

-Other common illegal substances that could lead to criminal charges include:
+Other common illegal substances that could lead to drug possession charges include:

 - Possession of drug paraphernalia (e.g., needles, pipes, Ziploc bags)